arcus-azure/arcus.backgroundjobs/docs/preview/01-index.md

 ---

 # Introduction
-Arcus BackgroundJobs provides common repeated tasks background tasks that strengthens an application.
-This goes from automatic secret invalidation upon Azure Key Vault secrets to publish an event on Azure EventGrid upon a potential expired client secret in Azure.
-This collection of background tasks has grown from real-life application builder that wanted to re-use existing functionality in a safe and trusted manner.
+Arcus BackgroundJobs provides common repeated background tasks that strengthen an application.
+This goes from automatic secret invalidation of Azure Key Vault secrets to publish an event on Azure EventGrid upon a potential expired client secret in Azure.
+This collection of background tasks has grown from real-life application builders that wanted to re-use existing functionality in a safe and trusted manner.

 # Installation
 The Arcus BackgroundJobs can be installed via NuGet, for example: